shreshthsaini/academic-kickstart/content/authors/admin/_index.md

 - []
 - []
 ---
+I am Shreshth Saini, a final year student pursing my B.Tech in Electrical Engineering at [Indian Institue of Technology - Jodhpur](iitj.ac.in).
+My research interests are highly interdisciplinary covering machine learning in general, application of deep learning in medical image analysis, biometrics and computer vision.
+I also work with memory based approaches for finacial data analysis.
+For a while, i have been trying to shift my focus towards unsupervised & reinforcement learnings.

 Currently, Working with [Dr. Mengling 'Mornin'](https://mornin-feng.com) Feng on skin cancer analysis using deep learning.
 I am also working with [Dr. Anil Kumar Tiwari](http://home.iitj.ac.in/~akt/) on Segmentation of left atrium cavity in patients affected by atrial fibrillation.
 Previously, i had an opportunity of woking with [Dr. Aditya Nigam](http://faculty.iitmandi.ac.in/~aditya/) on application of deep learning in biometrics.